ArnavPawar/AvoidBall/README.md

-# MyOwnGame
+# AvoidBall
-Name: Arnav Pawar

-Description: This game requires one to move a cube around the screen to avoid a moving ball that is bouncing around the screen.
-As the time passes the ball will get bigger and will increase in speed.
+Description: A single-player game that requires a player to move a cube around the screen with the arrow keys to avoid a bouncing ball.
+As the game progresses, the ball will get bigger and increase in speed.
 The aim is to last as long as you can without touching the ball.

+DateCreated: 2019-06-14